Maine Adoption Background Check: Identogo, FBI Fingerprinting, and What to Expect

 - If significant time has passed between your initial background check and your finalization hearing, confirm with your attorney or home study agency whether updated checks are needed before the court date.

-What Criminal History Disqualifies an Applicant in Maine
+How Criminal History Is Evaluated in Maine

 Re-Fingerprinting for Different Adoption Types